T. Graham Brown

 Anthony Graham Brown (born October 30, 1954), known professionally as T. Graham Brown, is an American country music singer.
-Active since 1973, Brown has recorded a total of thirteen studio albums, and has charted more than twenty singles on the Billboard Hot Country Songs chart.
-Three of these singles — "Hell and High Water" and "Don't Go to Strangers" from 1986, and "Darlene" from 1988 — reached Number One, and eight more made Top Ten.
+Active since 1973, Brown has recorded 13 studio albums and has charted more than 20 singles on the Billboard Hot Country Songs chart.
+Three of these singles — "Hell and High Water" and "Don't Go to Strangers" from 1986 and "Darlene" from 1988 — reached number one and eight more made the top 10.

 In 2024, he achieved one of country music's crowning achievements when he was invited to become a member of the Grand Ole Opry.
 Prior to his induction, Brown had made over 300 appearances as a guest performer.

 Biography

 Anthony Graham Brown was born in 1954 in Arabi, Georgia.
-He first performed in a duo, Dirk & Tony (1973–75) before founding two more bands, "Reo Diamond" (1975) and "T. Graham Brown's Rack of Spam" (1979).
+He first performed in a duo, Dirk and Tony (1973–75), before founding two more bands, Reo Diamond (1975) and T. Graham Brown's Rack of Spam (1979).
 He married his wife Sheila in 1980; they have a son, Acme Geronimo Brown (born 1989).

 Musical career

 Brown moved to Nashville in 1982 and found work singing advertising jingles for companies such as McDonald's, Disneyland, Budweiser, Coors, Stroh's, Almond Joy, Coca-Cola, Sears, Dodge Trucks, Ford, Hardee's, Kentucky Fried Chicken, The Nashville Network, B.C.Powders, Dr Pepper, Mountain Dew, 7-Up, and Harrah's.
 He was also the singing narrator in the Taco Bell "Run For the Border" television spots.
-Brown also found work as a songwriter for E.M.I.
-Publishing before signing to Capitol Records in 1984.
+Brown also found work as a songwriter for EMI Publishing before signing to Capitol Records in 1984.
 He was with Universal Music Group Nashville for 13 years.
-His first release for the label, "Drowning in Memories", peaked at No.39 on the Billboard country chart.
-The title song of his debut album "I Tell It Like It Used To Be" went to No.7, followed by "I Wish That I Could Hurt That Way Again" to No.4, giving way to a pair of number ones: "Hell and High Water" and "Don't Go To Strangers".
+His first release for the label, "Drowning in Memories", peaked at number 39 on the Billboard country chart.
+The title song "I Tell It Like It Used to Be" of his debut album went to number seven, followed by "I Wish That I Could Hurt That Way Again" to number four, giving way to a pair of number ones: "Hell and High Water" and "Don't Go to Strangers".

-Brown's first release for the label, "Drowning in Memories", peaked at No. 39 and was never included on an album.
-Next came the No. 7 "I Tell It Like It Used to Be", the first single from his 1986 album of the same name.
-Counting its title track, this album accounted for four singles: the No. 3 "I Wish That I Could Hurt That Way Again" and two straight Number Ones in "Hell and High Water" and "Don't Go to Strangers".
+Brown's first release for the label, "Drowning in Memories", peaked at number 39 and was never included on an album.
+Next came the number-seven "I Tell It Like It Used to Be", the first single from his 1986 album of the same name.
+Counting its title track, this album accounted for four singles, the number-three "I Wish That I Could Hurt That Way Again" and two straight number ones in "Hell and High Water" and "Don't Go to Strangers".